cvazqu12/miniproject1/README.md

     - Personal IP address: 192.168.0.4
     - Subnet Mask: 255.255.255.192

+You can choose any mapping for the Personal IP address as long as it's exclusive to that machine.
+Two servers cannot share the same personal IP address.
+The DNS Server's IP is the personal IP address.
+All other machines need to point to the DNS server for their "DNS Server" option.

+**<div style="color:skyblue">Step 5: Configuring Services</div>**

 For DNS, NAMO was used for DNS and Apache2 was used for the Web server.

+Apache2 simply requires being installed for it to work on Linux machines.
+It comes with a webpage to test if the service is working.
+Configuring Apache2 is done through the terminal.

+NAMO requires adding an A record for the service to work.

+Once your services are set up, ping the other network.

+Example: Have DNSServer0 ping WebServer1.
+If that works, type WebServer1's IP into a browser to see if the webpage pops up.
+If it does, try again with the domain name set.
+If it works, you're all set!